wdelfuego/nova-calendar/README.md

     If you choose to make the data provider yourself, make it a subclass of `Wdelfuego\NovaCalendar\DataProvider\MonthCalendar`.

-2. In your data provider, implement the `novaResources()` method to specify which Nova resources are to be included and which of their model's `DateTime` attributes define when the event starts and, optionally, when it ends.

-	The `novaResources()` method must return an array that maps Nova resource classes to attribute names or arrays of attribute names.
-The specified attributes must be cast to a `DateTime` object by the underlying Eloquent model.
-If you let `novaResources()` return an empty array, the calendar will work but will not contain any events.

-    For example, to make the calendar show your users as single-day events on the date their accounts were created, implement `novaResources()` as follows:

-    ```
-    namespace App\Providers;

-    use Wdelfuego\NovaCalendar\DataProvider\MonthCalendar;
-    use App\Nova\User;

-    class CalendarDataProvider extends MonthCalendar
-    {
-        public function novaResources() : array
-        {
-            return [
-                User::class => 'created_at'
-            ];
-        }
-    }
-    ```

-   The `novaResources()` method is the only method that's required.
-You can include more types of Nova resources to be shown on the calendar by simply adding more class names and attributes.

-3. Finally, edit your `NovaServiceProvider` at `app/NovaServiceProvider.php` to add the calendar to its `tools()` method and to register your data provider class as the default calendar data provider:
+2. Edit your `NovaServiceProvider` at `app/NovaServiceProvider.php` to add the calendar to its `tools()` method and to register your data provider class as the default calendar data provider:

-    ```
+    ```php
     use Wdelfuego\NovaCalendar\NovaCalendar;
     use Wdelfuego\NovaCalendar\Interface\CalendarDataProviderInterface;
     use App\Providers\CalendarDataProvider;